Shikhar-Soni/CodingNinjaBlogCodesByMe/README.md

 # CodingNinjaBlogCodesbyMe
-Here all the codes from all my blogs on coding ninja
+Here are all the codes from all my blogs on coding ninja